foxylion/docker-jenkins/README.md

 By default the slave will automatically create a temporary Jenkins node.
 The name will consist of the prefix `docker-slave` and the container hostname.

+**Note: Using a JNLP slave does not provide any encryption when communicating with the master.
+In an untrusted network this is not recommended.
+Use instead the ssh slave image.**

 There are some environment variables to customize the slave behavior.